14 Interesting Animals in Indiana – You Might Not Know

 Bald Eagles (Haliaeetus leucocephalus)

 The Bald eagles are found throughout the United States, Canada, and northern Mexico.
-They live near large bodies of open water such as lakes, rivers, and coastal regions, where they can get fish abundantly.
+Bald eagles live near great lakes, rivers, and coastal regions, where they can get fish abundantly.
 Moreover, they also inhabit forests and mountains.

 interesting animals in Indiana